Will the Robinhood IPO Atract Investors?

 Robinhood IPO set to make a splash

 That said the upcoming Robinhood IPO is likely to be as big as Coinbase’s direct listing earlier this year, which saw plenty of interest in the opening few sessions, and then promptly came unstuck, opening well above its $250 reference price at $380, then sliding straight back down, subsequently hitting a record low just below $210, before rebounding modestly.
-Initial indications suggest that Robinhood might see a valuation at around $40bn, given a recent fundraising round of $3.4bn in February of this year.
+Initial indications suggest that Robinhood might see a valuation at around $40bn, given a recent fundraising round of $3.4bn in February.

 ‘Meme stocks’ may lead to tighter regulation